Privacy Policy

 Location

-• When you allow location access, your approximate coordinates are sent to our servers only to find nearby crags for that request.
+• When you allow location access, your precise GPS coordinates are sent to our servers only to find nearby crags for that request.
 We do not store your location history.

 Condition reports